maxfronek/wedding/wedding_website/pages/party.md

     heading: Andrew Tolbert
     role: Flower Man
     content: |
         Andrew and Alyse met when she moved to LA.
 Their shared passion of musical theatre, dance, Bravo!, and wine tastings made them fast friends, and every time they get together is full of laughs and gossip.
 Whether its at <em>Closechella™</em> parties in Palm Springs or pool parties in the Canyon, it's always a good time.
-Max still remembers talking into the night in a share house complete with an entire room full of crosses and a Geronimo pillow.
+Max still remembers talking into the night in a shared house complete with an entire room full of&nbsp;crosses.
     picture: /assets/images/party/andrew-t-2.jpg
   - block_id: hotel
     heading: Eli Stark